 The second week was March breack, so J.J. and Katie where at home.
 But it didn't mean that I had to work less...
 I showed Katie why it were the Dutch that invented the skates.
 It was too bad that the skates I was wearing were way too small, so it was a short enjoying of the ice.
 On Wednesday (15th) Jim and I took the truck, picked Jim's friend and his sun up and did an organized tour.
 We saw three Holstein farms and one Jersey farm.
 And again a lot of Tim Hortons donuts and beer.
 Thursday I saw another hockeypractice and on Friday Tammy, Katie and I visited the heifferfarm, five minutes down the road.
 We had a walk in their own bush and on their own land.
 It's such an amazing idea to own your own forest...
 I also enjoyed the country in another way.
 J.J. owns a fourwheeler, so sometimes we just left Jim alone in the barn and went for a drive, through the muddy land, the thick bushes or the creek, mostly while the sun was setting...
 Superdebuper!
 On Sunday Tammy, Katie and I went to Guelph again to see the last part of College Royal.
 I had a good laugh while we watched some more square dancing, we saw the results of some projects of the students, we saw a kind of a dogshow and the New Mc Donald Farm.

 Yes!
 I found a beautiful thing...
 Most people here think that Heineken tastes good, but they just have to wait till the day that they tast this best beer.
 Jim is a beerlover, so I did my job, bought some of these 'swingtops' and here we have another Grolsch-drinker.
 The most funniest part is when Canadians try to pronounce the name.
-At night we watched a movie or hockey (depending on who had the clicker first) and, thanks to Katie, we also playd a lot of cardgames and crocinole (or however you write it).
-I have no idea where I can compare it to.

 On Monday Tammy and I went to the Dutch Shop in Clinton.
 We bought real Venco drop, Blooker cacao, Droste chocola, mentos and stophoest!
 It was weird to see all those really Dutch things in the middel of Canada.
 But it defenitily tasted good!
 Specially the stophoest...
 Mmm.
 I took the picture of the hamburger, to show you the slaightly strange food that some Canadians eat.
 Just put some chips on top of your hamburger, for the extra crunchy taste!
 For everybody who uses this idea, Jim Sparling would like to receive 1 dollar.
 Other reactions welcome too.
+Just a picture of one of the many sunsets that I've seen overhere.
+The people who live here claim that this whole Eastern coast of Lake Huron is one of the best places in Canada and even on earth, to see the sun set.

 This is a picture of Jim and me, weening a calf.
 Somewhere between the age of 3/4 till 5/6 months they move from their lonely hudge to a pen with some other calves.
 (Pay attention to the blue sky)